Using git stash: pop, apply, and drop

 Switching branches during the middle of work is something that happens quite often, for example, when ”hotfixing” a bug in another branch while you’re implementing a task.

 There are a few ways of stopping work, including making commits.
-My favorite way of doing that is using the commands git stash
+My favorite way of doing that is using git stash and git stash pop.
+People often mix up how these work, along with the related git stash apply and git stash drop, so let’s sort all of them out. 😉

 What is a stash